Leon Page said on: April 25,

 “It was in Orange County.”

-In the May hearing against fellow board member Kathleen Sterling, Coulter made the same
+In the May hearing against fellow board member Kathleen Sterling, Coulter made the

-claim.
+same claim.
 He also says he got his bachelor’s degree from Gold Coast.

-Sterling is being prosecuted for a possible conflict in voting to oppose sanctions imposed on
+Sterling is being prosecuted for a possible conflict in voting to oppose sanctions imposed

-year ago, saying she made a scene at a restaurant over a committee assignment.
+a year ago, saying she made a scene at a restaurant over a committee assignment.

 Superior Court Judge Robert J. Kearney today will consider Sterling’s effort to subpoena